-If you’ve ever wondered how to create more space in your kitchen and you feel like you don’t have enough room, you’re not alone.
-Maybe you’ve got too much in the cabinets to properly see what’s there, or frying pans stacked on top of the fridge.
-Maybe items tend to accumulate on the counter tops, leaving you limited room to prepare food.
-If you know you need to declutter first, follow this simple approach – otherwise, let’s move straight on to space saving…
+If you’ve wondered how to create more space in your kitchen and feel like you don’t have enough room, you’re not alone.
+Maybe you’ve got too much in the cabinets to see what’s there properly or frying pans stacked on top of the fridge.
+Maybe items tend to accumulate on the countertops, leaving limited room to prepare food.
+If you know you need to declutter first, follow this simple approach – otherwise, let’s move straight on to space-saving…

-You don’t have to have the luxury of of a huge kitchen with tens of cupboards – British kitchens are more likely to be compact so you need realistic tips you can work with!
+You don’t have to have the luxury of a huge kitchen with tens of cupboards – British kitchens are more likely to be compact, so you need realistic tips you can work with!
 But do give the kitchen some attention when it comes to organisation.
-It might be a heavy traffic room, but it doesn’t need to be messy and it can still have a calm vibe, just like any room can.
+It might be a heavy-traffic room, but it doesn’t need to be messy, and it can still have a calm vibe, just like any room can.
 Here are some things to consider…

-The cabinets in your kitchen may be a little full, and that’s why it’s important to utilise the space above them as well.
-It may be about simply fitting a row of shelves or two above cupboards or below them.
+The cabinets in your kitchen may be a little full, so it’s important to utilise the space above them.
+It may simply fit a row of shelves or two above cupboards or below them.
 Or perhaps you have ‘dead space’ elsewhere in the kitchen.
 Consider anywhere where there is blank wall space – corners are also often great places for shelves.

-You can put all kinds of items on shelves but choose the most aesthetically pleasing things.
-Maybe your fanciest crockery would be nice to keep out to make the kitchen sparkle just a little more.
+You can put all items on shelves but choose the most aesthetically pleasing.
+Maybe your fanciest crockery would be nice to keep out to make the kitchen sparkle a little more.
 Keep more unsightly (we all have them) items concealed.
-But be practical too – everyday items are great to keep on easy to reach shelves.
+But be practical, too – everyday items are great to keep on easy-to-reach shelves.
 So consider bowls and plates, glasses and mugs.

-Your storage areas such as cabinets need to be utilised in the best possible way.
-They key is to see what’s in there when you open a cupboard and to use very inch of space within them.
-So you might use a cupboard or pantry organiser to stack food items in raised steps so that you’re using the space right up to the top.
+Your storage areas, such as cabinets, need to be utilised in the best possible way.
+The key is to see what’s in there when you open a cupboard and to use every inch of space within them.
+So you might use a cupboard or pantry organiser to stack food items in raised steps to use the space right up to the top.
 The best thing is that you can simply grab what you need without rummaging around behind other items.

 Hang up pots and pans

-Pots and pans can take up a lot of space within any cupboard in the home and this can be tricky for compact kitchens.
+Pots and pans can take up a lot of space within any home cupboard, which can be tricky for compact kitchens.

 You can look into ways to hang them up.
-They’ll still be easy to reach, but they’ll be out of the way, and they’ll certainly look good too!
-Look into something like iron storage solutions for a durable hanging rail that won’t fall down, no matter how many pots and pans you decide to weigh on it.
+They’ll still be easy to reach, but they’ll be out of the way and look good too!
+Look into something like iron storage solutions for a durable hanging rail that won’t fall down, no matter how many pots and pans you decide to weigh.